Lucedio Abbey: History

 emperor of the new Latin Empire.
 Abbot Peter was among the electors and is presumed to have been among the two or three who voted for Boniface.
 The crown, however, went to Baldwin, Count of Flanders, who had the support of the Venetians.

 Thwarted in this ambition, Boniface and his crusaders conquered Thessalonica and was installed by Baldwin as king of the Crusader state, the Kingdom of Thessalonica, albeit under authority of Constantinople.
 Peter became Bishop of Ivrea (and later Latin Patriarch of Antioch) and his long-time associate Ogliero (who was later beatified by the Church) took his place as Abbot of Lucedio in 1205.
 The abbey then housed fifty monks.

 In 1214 two further daughter-houses of Lucedio were founded in the Crusader states:

 Saint George de Jubino in the Principality of Antioch and Chortaïton in Thessalonica.

 The abbey managed its agricultural assets employing the grange system and was effective in developing the productivity of the land, notably introducing the cultivation of rice to this damp riverside area in the fifteenth century.
 Today the Vercelli region is one of the most important areas of rice production in Italy.

 From 1457, by an act of Pope Callixtus III, Lucedio was placed under commendatorial control, losing prestige and autonomy.

 The abbey was secularized in 1784, the remaining monks being transferred to a Jesuit college in Castelnuovo Scrivia.
 The buildings and their lands have passed through various hands in subsequent years, including those of Napoleon Bonaparte, who gave it to Camillo Borghese in exchange for a large quantity of artworks which are now housed in the Louvre.
+Later the former Abbey became a princely title of the Duke of Galliera.
 Today the abbey buildings are incorporated into a rice farm.